BibliothecaDAO/master-scroll/docs/game/food.md

 ## Feeding your population and troops

-Once you have harvested or purchased $WHEAT/$FISH, you are able to distribute this food to your population and troops by converting the food into Storehouses.
+Once you have harvested or purchased $WHEAT/$FISH, you are able to distribute this food to your population and troops by converting the food into storehouses.

-Unlike Farms and Fish Traps, Storehouses take up space in your realms spatial area.
-The more Storehouses you build, the more space they take up, but the longer they feed your population and troops.
+Unlike farms and fish traps, storehouses take up space in your realms spatial area.
+The more storehouses you build, the more space they take up, but the longer they feed your population and troops.
 Storehouses deplete at a rate according to how many troops and population you have.
 The greater the standing army or buildings, the greater the consumption rate.

 ---